XanaduAI/strawberryfields/doc/introduction/remote.rst

 >>> eng = RemoteEngine("X8_01")

-We run the engine by calling ``eng.run``, and pass it the program we want to run.
+We can now run the program by calling ``eng.run``, and passing the program to be executed as well as additional runtime options.

 >>> results = eng.run(prog, shots=20)
 >>> results.samples